“When is the best time to visit Put-in-Bay?”

 419.285-7300 | website

 Located on the Miller Ferry Dock Put-in-Bay, the gift shop offers a nice selection of P-I-B wear, island jewelry, nautical decor, art pieces, snacks, books, and more.
-The perfect place to pick-up those souvenirs before leaving the island.
+The perfect place to pick-up those souvenirs before leaving the island or grabbing a few items you may have forgotten to bring.

 Docks: Port Clinton and Sandusky